Tweaks

 The standard Q3 configuration works well, but there's some room for tweaking here.

-As I mentioned elsewhere, you can get up to about 30dB of isolation without really thinking about it.
-You can get better isolation by picking your Q3s such that the current draw of the circuitry "below" them is a high percentage of their IDSS.
-Because the IDSS of JFETs varies so wildly, you must measure your JFETs' IDSSes and use similar JFETs in all of the positions to get the best performance.
+As I mentioned elsewhere, you can get up to about 30 dB of isolation without really thinking about it.
+You can get better isolation by picking your Q3s such that the current draw of the circuitry below them is a high percentage of their IDSS.
+Because the IDSS of JFETs varies so wildly, you must measure your JFETs’ IDSSes and use similar JFETs in all of the positions to get the best performance.

 There are two consequences of doing this tweak.
 One, it makes rolling op-amps more difficult: you may have to change the Q3s at the same time to make the new op-amp work.
-Two, the voltage drop across a JFET increases the closer you get to its IDSS.
+Two, the DC voltage drop across a JFET increases the closer you get to its IDSS.
 This could be a problem for you if it drops too much voltage for your application, or it could be a way for you to use low-voltage op-amps while still using a high supply voltage for the buffers.

 You may have noticed that you can jumper across all of the Q3 positions to get a single set of power rails for everything.
 It's my opinion that if you're trying so hard to save money that the cost of a few JFETs matters, you would probably be better off building an amp with an inherently less expensive design like the PIMETA.